debdattasarkar/DSA/1. Arrays/14. Maximum Element in Array/README.md

 ---

-Let me know if you'd like a version using `std::vector<int>` or recursively instead!

----

 Absolutely!
 Let's turn our **recursive max-finding function** into a **tail-recursive version**, which reduces stack space and is more compiler-friendly for optimization.

 ---